benzenwen/benzenwen.github.io/_posts/2015-01-28-file-vault-2-master-key.md

 layout: post
 title:  "File Vault 2 Master Key"
 date:   2015-01-28
-categories: sysadmin, crypto, security, mac
+categories: howto sysadmin
+tags: crypto security mac
 ---

 Part of my duties as the extended family IT guy is that I deal with